Download PDF Version

 Barriers to International Contact

-Foreign associations are now allowed to operate in Algeria but can be de-authorized if it “clearly interferes in the affairs of the host country or performs activities that violate national sovereignty, the established institutional order, national unity, the integrity of the national territory, public order and morality, or the national values of the Algerian people.”
+Foreign associations are allowed to operate in Algeria, but their authorization may be suspended or withdrawn if the Interior Ministry deems their activities “likely to affect the national sovereignty, the established institutional order, the national unity or integrity of the national territory, public morality and order, or the national values of the Algerian people.”
+They may likewise be de-authorized for carrying out activities outside those provided for in their statutes.
 An association is considered foreign if one director or board member is a foreign national.
 Foreign NGOs might also be prohibited from operating in Algeria if the foreign association’s host country has not concluded a bilateral agreement with Algeria.

 Barriers to Resources

-Associations may only receive funding from a limited number of sources: membership fees, income from associational activities and assets, donations, income derived from collections, and subsidies.
+The Law allows associations to receive funding from limited sources: membership fees, income from associational activities and assets, donations, income derived from collections, and subsidies.
 The 2012 Law on Associations does not list “economic activities” as a potential resource for an association.

-The 2012 Law on Associations prohibits an association from receiving funds from foreign associations outside of “official cooperation relationships,” a term that the law does not define.
+The Law further prohibits an association from receiving funds from foreign missions or non-governmental organizations except under a “duly established cooperation agreement,” a term that the Law does not define.
+As described above, however, the Law requires prior approval from the government before an Algerian association may enter into such an agreement.
 An organization that violates this provision may face dissolution.

 |UN Universal Periodic Review Reports||Universal Periodic Review: Algeria (2008)|